senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 #### 8.2.3 Code Cave Johnson

 This presents an ideal time to implement a code cave.
-(EXPLAIN WHAT A CODE CAVE IS HERE)
+For those that are unaware of what a code cave is, here is a quick explanation.
+A *code cave* is a chunk of unused or padding space inside a program’s executable memory - often a run of `NOP`s or leftover bytes - that you can repurpose to place your own instructions.

+In practice, you:

+1. *Overwrite* a few bytes at the original code location with a `jmp` to the cave - called a “*trampoline*”.
+2. Run your *custom code* inside the cave
+3. *Jump back* to the original code flow right after the bytes you overwrote.

+Let's get started!
 Right after the `main` function there appears to be some usable space.

 ![image-20251215062012817](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251215062012817.png)

 I decide to use the space right after that lone `jmp` instruction (`0x7FF6D87B1955`).
 Since we already have an offset to the `xor` instruction - `0x11929` - we just need to increment that offset by `0x2C` (`0x00007FF6D87B1955` - `0x00007FF6D87B1929`), which gives us the result `0x11955` (`0x11929` + `0x2C`).

-This is where ***AGAIN*** I realize something. the `jmp` instruction is too *5-bytes* long, so regardless if I use `mov` or `jmp` I will still have the same problem.
+This is ***AGAIN*** where I realize something. the `jmp` instruction is *5-bytes* long too.
+So regardless if I use `mov` or `jmp` I will still have the same problem.

-After doing some research, I get a better grasp of what I need to do.
+After doing some research, I get a better grasp and understanding of what needs to be done.
 Here the layout of the `main` function is shown.

 ```